MariiaSizova/movies/README.md

 # Movies smart list

 This simple project is rendering a predefined list of movies with pagination.
-You can filter the list by genres, sort, like,and delete items.
+You can filter the list by genres, sort, like, and delete items.

 In this screen you can see how the main page looks.